The Nature Conservancy

 The Nature Conservancy (TNC) is a global environmental organization headquartered in Arlington, Virginia, United States.
-As of 2021, it works via affiliates or branches in 79 countries and territories, as well as across every state in the US.
+As of 2021, it works via affiliates or branches in 79 countries and territories, as well as across every state in the U.S.

-Founded in 1951, The Nature Conservancy has over one million members globally as of 2021 and has protected more than 119 e6acre of land in its history.
-As of 2014, it is the largest environmental non-profit organization by assets and revenue in the Americas.
+Founded in 1951, the Nature Conservancy has over one million members globally (as of 2021), and has protected more than 119 e6acre of land in its history.
+As of 2014, it is the largest environmental nonprofit organization by assets and revenue in the Americas.